mohcinemadkour/hcaf/README.md

 # Healthcare-Analytics-Framework
 Healthcare Analytics Framework (HCAF) is an interdisciplinary engagement model (methodologies and roadmap).
-The Framework has five tightly coupled pillars, Health Science, Social Science, Information Science, Technology Science and Management Science, (with multiple sub-pillars each), that can help health and technology scientists and practitioners to communicate effectively for developing integrated healthcare analytical solutions, by utilizing: a communication bridge among stakeholders to deliver effective healthcare solution; a roadmap of Requirements translation from Healthcare to Informatics; a top-down solution blueprint for bottom-up implementation; the science of collecting health problem-related Massive data and transforming it to information and knowledge to access in real-time; and an ARTS Self-Service Healthcare Analytics Solutions Enabler for improving care delivery, population health management strategies and the revenue cycle.
+The Framework has five tightly coupled pillars, Health Science, Social Science, Information Science, Technology Science, and Management Science.
+HCAF aims to develop an integrated healthcare analytical solutions that provides the following:
+  - A communication bridge among stakeholders to deliver effective healthcare solution;
+  - A roadmap of Requirements translation from Healthcare to Informatics
+  - A top-down solution blueprint for bottom-up implementation;

-# Healthcare data hub walkthrough
+# Healthcare data hub
 Healthcare information comes from various sources and can generate large amounts of data:
 - Health information exchange (HIE)
 - Electronic health records system (EHR)